makerdao/community/governance/polls/Ratification Poll - Recognized Delegate Compensation (MIP61) - March 14, 2022.md

 *This proposal describes how Recognized Delegates will be compensated.
 Governance Facilitators will compute and send the compensation to Recognized Delegates starting from the MIP adoption date with payments sent monthly.*

+This proposal carries a maximum budget allocation of 144,000 DAI per recognized delegate, per year, to be administered in monthly payments if this proposal passes.

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/ee8db55d2fab1bbc68121572cc19b860a1a58f11/MIP61/MIP61.md)
 * [Latest Proposal Version](https://mips.makerdao.com/mips/details/MIP61)